pligonstein/pligonstein.github.io/_posts/2024-08-16-Rust-Embedded-Systems.md

 }
 ```

-The last part of the code, we just loop through, turning on each of the LEDs 10% more each second, by decreasing the maximum value(as explained earlier, they were turned off earlier).
+The last part of the code, we just loop through, turning on each of the LEDs 10% more each second, by decreasing the maximum value(as explained earlier, they were turned off at the beginning).